UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 ![alt-text](images/image-file-name.png)
 ```

-`alt-text` is a short bit of text, read out by screen readers, that helps visually impaired users determine what the image is illustrating.
+The `alt-text` is a short bit of text, read out by screen readers, that helps sight impaired users determine what the image is illustrating.

 Images used in articles are stored in a separate `images` folder below the main product folder and should use the following file naming convention: